technologiesubtile/RxTx_WLAN_booster/README.md

 Miscellaneous

 For soldering, a small soldering iron (18 W) is suitable for soldering the core of the coax to the signal path of the GSG line; however, for soldering the shielding onto the ground plane, the small soldering iron revealed to be not enough powerful to melt the solder on the thermally conducting copper plane and a 100 W soldering gun was used instead.
 The coax pigtail soldered to the GSG lane cane easily cause a short circuit when the shielding touches the signal path.
 To verify, i recommend measuring the DC resistance on the SMA connector which should be approximately 92 Ohm.
 On some boosters it is hard to remove the back cover.
-In this case, i recommend, after removing the allen screws, force a 6 mm screw some turns into the hole to use it as a handle for pulling out the cover plate.
+In this case, i recommend, after removing the allen screws, to force a 6 mm screw some gears into one of the holes to use it as a handle for pulling out the cover plate.

 Disclaimer